MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 ## Before you set up compliance boundaries

-You have to meet the following prerequisites before the attribute that you identity (in Step 1) can be successfully synched to a user's OneDrive account (in Step 2):
+You have to meet the following prerequisites before the Azure Active Directory (Azure AD) attribute that you identity (in Step 1) can be successfully synched to a user's OneDrive account (in Step 2):

 - Users must be assigned an Exchange Online license and a SharePoint Online license.

 - User mailboxes must be at least 10 MB in size.
 If a user's mailbox is less than 10 MB, the attribute used to define your agencies won't be synched to the user's OneDrive account.

-- Compliance boundaries and the attributes that are used to create search permissions filters require that Azure Active Directory (Azure AD) attributes are synchronized to user mailboxes.
-To verify that the attributes that you want to use have been synchronized, you can run the [Get-User](https://docs.microsoft.com/powershell/module/exchange/get-user) cmdlet in Exchange Online PowerShell.
+- Compliance boundaries and the attributes used to create search permissions filters require that Azure Active Directory (Azure AD) attributes are synchronized to user mailboxes.
+To verify that the attributes that you want to use have been synchronized, run the [Get-User](https://docs.microsoft.com/powershell/module/exchange/get-user) cmdlet in Exchange Online PowerShell.
+The output of this cmdlet displays the Azure AD attributes synchronized to Exchange Online.

 ## Step 1: Identify a user attribute to define your agencies

-The first step is to choose an Azure Active Directory attribute to use that will define your agencies.
+The first step is to choose an Azure AD attribute to use that will define your agencies.
 This attribute is used to create the search permissions filter that limits an eDiscovery manager to search only the content locations of users who are assigned a specific value for this attribute.
 For example, let's say Contoso decides to use the **Department** attribute.
 The value for this attribute for users in the Fourth Coffee subsidiary would be  `FourthCoffee`  and the value for users in Coho Winery subsidiary would be `CohoWinery`.
 In Step 4, you use this  `attribute:value`  pair (for example, *Department:FourthCoffee*) to limit the user content locations that eDiscovery managers can search.

-Here's a list of Azure Active Directory user attributes that you can use for compliance boundaries:
+Here's a list of Azure AD user attributes that you can use for compliance boundaries:

 - Company